Mike-Heneghan/wk_07_d3_Polymorphism-Compostion_Quiz/README.md

 <h3>What do we mean by 'composition' in reference to object-oriented programming?</h3>

 <p>Composition is a methodology for design software programs in which objects are created with a HAS-A relationship to other objects.
-This moves away from the Inheritance priniciple which has the capacity to create issues as a program develops.
+This moves away from the Inheritance priniciple which uses a IS-A relationship which has the capacity to create issues as a program develops.
 Composition is a form of futureproofing and increases flexibility.

 <h3>When would you use composition?
 Provide a simple example in Java.</h3>